Tziporah Malkah: Film and television

-In 1994, Malkah had a role in the Australian film Sirens, playing alongside Elle Macpherson, Portia de Rossi, Sam Neill, Hugh Grant and Ben Mendelsohn as one of the three life models of painter Norman Lindsay.
+In 1994, Malkah had a role in the Australian film Sirens alongside Elle Macpherson, Portia de Rossi, Sam Neill, Hugh Grant and Ben Mendelsohn as one of the three life models of painter Norman Lindsay.

 In 1994, Malkah and Sirens co-star Portia de Rossi made an HIV/AIDS awareness advert for The Albion Street Centre.

 In 1995, Malkah was recruited for an ongoing role in the Network 10 TV soap opera Echo Point which aired for six months.
 She appeared in several of the Elle McFeast (Libbi Gorr) comedy specials on ABC TV such as Breasts (1996) and The Whitlam Dismissal (1996).

-In 1996 Malkah was a celebrity guest on the television pilot episode, which then became the very first episode to be aired of the award winning ABC and, latterly, Channel 10 popular comedy flagship, Good News Week.
-She was a regular guest between 1996 and 2000, appearing in 14 episodes.

-She acted alongside Academy Award Winner for Best Actor Geoffrey Rush in Twisted Tales: Bonus Mileage for Bryan Brown’s TV series made for the TCN9 Network, Australia.

-She was a 1996 Nominee for a Logie for the Most Popular New Talent for Don Burke’s new TV show, Time Out For Serious Fun.

 For two years (1996–1997), Malkah was the host of the Looney Tunes cartoon show What's Up Doc? on the Nine Network.
+In 1996, she was nominated for the Most Popular New Talent award at the Logie Awards.
 In 1997, she had a small part in the Australian film Dust Off the Wings, a drama set amidst Sydney's surfing culture.
 In 2000, she starred in the horror film Blood Surf, filmed in the Philippines.